What is Slack Enterprise Grid?

 - Billing (company details, licence agreements, etc.)

-On the Enterprise Grid subscription, the org’s workspaces are similar to those on our other subscriptions but with several added benefits.
+On the Enterprise Grid subscription, the org's workspaces are similar to those on our other subscriptions, but they have several added benefits.

 - Search and direct messaging works across all workspaces.

-- Create focused places to work with unlimited workspaces.
+- With unlimited workspaces, create focused places to work.
 Connect the essential people, information and apps for getting the job done.

 - Multi-workspace channels connect two or many workspaces within the org, making cross-functional communication cohesive and efficient.

 Note: Read how to Join and leave workspaces on Enterprise Grid.
-Remember that workspace access can be Open, By request or Invitation-only.
+Keep in mind that workspace access can be Open, By request or Invite only.

 Roles and permissions

-On Enterprise Grid, all members are connected at organisation level – members only need one account to access multiple workspaces in the org.
+On Enterprise Grid, all members are connected at the organisation level – members need only one account to access multiple workspaces in the org.

 The organisation is administered by org owners and org admins.
-They’re responsible for the org’s settings and preferences, and for making sure that members and guests (multi-channel or single-channel guests) can access the right workspaces and channels connected to the org.
+They are responsible for the org's settings and preferences, and making sure that members and guests (multi- or single-channel guests) can access the right workspaces and channels connected to the org.

 Individual workspaces within the organisation are administered by workspace owners and workspace admins.

-💡See Roles and permissions in an organisation for more details.
+💡Visit Roles and permissions on an organisation for more details.